As a service provider marketing your services online, your brand reputation is everything. ✨

 “I use high-quality stock image photography.
 Does that count?

 “I use images I found on the internet and in Canva.
 Those are enough, right?”

 “I post a selfie every once in a while.
 Am I in the clear?”

 While we love and use these methods to market our brand too, there comes a point in time that you need to have a personalized library of on-brand photos to use for your social media.
 You want to have access to polished, professional images you can pull from at any time to market your biz.

-Why On-Brand Photos are Important
+Why On-Brand Photos Are Important

+The reason for investing in a brand photo shoot is so you can tidy up your brand.
 A brand is something that evokes emotion, so you want your photos to speak to your audience in a way that reflects whatever vibe you’re going for.